[Full Guide] What are the different types of marine batteries?

-Categories of marine batteries
+Categories of ship batteries

 Power Queen Deep Cycle-Batterie für Trolling-Motor

 Due to their chemistry, different types of marine Deep Cycle Batteries are available.
-Common types include lead-acid batteries and lithium (LiFePO4) Batteries.
+Common types include lead-acid and lithium batteries.
+(LiFePO4) Batteries.

 1. Lead-acid battery